intelygenz/codeconz-lighthouses-py-rl-bot/README.md

-# codeconz-lighthouses-py-bot
+# codeconz-lighthouses-py-rl-bot

-This is a Python bot that can be used to play the game of Lighthouses on the CodeConz platform.
+This is a Python Reinforcement Learning bot that can be used to play the game of Lighthouses on the CodeConz platform.

+Check the [Sandbox documentation](sandbox/README) for more information on how to create your own RL bot.

 ## Interaction flow with the Game Engine